jobro13/Roblox-ES/README.md

 *	Open roblox and input the model.
 Read it's README and setup the right options.
 *	(Re)start apache.
 *	Fun.

+## In-depth

+Use your package manager to install the packages listed above.
+For debian and ubuntu, you use apt-get.
+Login to mysql: `mysql -u root -p`. -u is the user switch. -p is a password switch Create a new user inside the mysql prompt:
+`CREATE USER 'roblox'@'localhost' IDENTIFIED BY 'password'` Where roblox is the username you use for Roblox-ES and password the password.
+Create a roblox database (also in mysql):
+`CREATE DATABASE ROBLOX;`
+Grant privileges to the user:
+`GRANT ALL PRIVILEGES ON ROBLOX . * TO 'roblox'@'localhost';`
+Make sure that 'roblox' is the username you want to use here.
+Now revoke the 'grant permission' and 'drop' (delete) permissions.
+This is for safety.
+`REVOKE DROP ON ROBLOX . * FROM 'roblox'@'localhost';`
+`REVOKE GRANT PRIVILEGES ON ROBLOX . * FROM 'roblox'@'localhost';`
+Now quit mysql.
+Run setup.sh.
+This setups the initial server table.

+Find the apache configuration and the sites-enabled.
+Change the DocumentRoot in this configuration to the ./site directory here.

+The last thing to do is to create a file called db.php inside any of php's include dirs.
+You can find the include_dirs by create a file inside site, which has the following contents;
+`<?php
+	phpinfo()
+?>`

+If you restart apache (apachectl restart, maybe needs root, so sudo) and go to this page, you will get the php configuration which also shows the include_dirs.
+You can also edit the configuration file (location is also on this page) and edit the include_dir locations there.
+Now create this db.php file.
+This are the contents:

+`<?php
+	$db_user = "roblox";
+	$db_passwd = "password";
+?>`

+The pages will read the user and password from this directory.
+Like this, it is not publicly exposed, if it resides on a safe place.

+Now restart apache. (apachectl restart)

+Insert the model inside roblox.
+Read the ReadME and configure it.
+Try starting a test server on your local LAN with a test script in it.
+Now check if the data actually gets added to the site.

+You can then upload it to roblox.
+If external servers cannot reach your server, you have to port forward your apache http port (for this job) to a public port (80 is default).
+To do this, refer to your router manual.